Can surgery and/or all the necessary diagnostic tests be performed during my pet’s first appointment?

-can be performed on the same day as your initial visit, while other tests requiring general anesthesia, sedation or advanced imaging (such as MRI or CT scans) will be scheduled based on availability, often on a different day.
+can be performed during your initial visit, while other tests requiring general anesthesia, sedation, or advanced imaging (such as MRI or CT scans) will be scheduled based on availability, which is often on a different day.
 Surgery is almost always performed on a scheduled surgery day, with the exception of emergency procedures.

 Yes, pets are admitted to the Animal Eye Center of NJ

-Costs for cataract surgery include the initial consultation, an electroretinogram (ERG) to determine retinal function, an ocular ultrasound, gonioscopy, medications, general anesthesia, hospitalization for the day, and the surgery itself.
+Costs for cataract surgery include the initial consultation, an electroretinogram (ERG) to determine retinal function, an ocular ultrasound, gonioscopy, medications, general anesthesia, hospitalization for the day, and the surgery.
 The entire process will be explained to you in detail during your first visit to the Animal Eye Center of NJ.
 There are never any surprises with regards to costs or tests performed.

-Your pet’s first appointment will take at least 30 minutes as we obtain and review medical history and later examine his or her eyes.
+Your pet’s first appointment will take at least 30 minutes as we obtain and review medical history as well as examine his or her eyes.
 After the examination, we will come up with a comprehensive treatment plan and provide you with a finalized report of our findings.

 Many health symptoms involving the eye can point to a variety of conditions or diseases, so your pet needs to be examined in order to provide a proper diagnosis and treatment plan.
 It is also both unethical and illegal to write prescriptions for a pet with which we have not developed a proper client-veterinarian-patient relationship.
 However, after our thorough examination of your pet, we will be able to follow through with treatment and prescribe any necessary medications.

 What should I bring to my pet’s first appointment?
 If I bring reports from previous testing, will these tests need to be repeated?